-Pizza sets a relaxed tone and pairings can work best if you pick a wine ‘that isn’t trying too hard’, according to Helen Johannesen, a sommelier who runs the ‘Helen’s’ wine shop joined to popular Los Angeles pizza emporium Jon & Vinny’s.
+Pizza sets a relaxed tone and pairings can work best if you pick a wine ‘that isn’t trying too hard’, according to Helen Johannesen, a sommelier who runs the ‘Helen’s’ wine shop joined to Los Angeles pizza emporium Jon & Vinny’s.

 ‘Obviously you can ball out with some killer Barolo or lusciously rustic Rosso di Montepulciano, but I think the ease and comfort might be lost.’

-That said, a spicier topping such as pepperoni will dominate the pizza’s flavour and may be able to handle a wine with a bit more attitude.
+A spicier topping such as pepperoni will dominate the pizza’s flavour and may be able to handle a wine with a bit more attitude.

-White pizza with ricotta or mushroom
+‘White’ pizza with ricotta or mushroom

 White pizzas change the nature of the pairing, because the acidity of the tomato is no longer such an issue.

 ‘It’s drops a slightly funky beat, begging for some high acid Carignan or Zinfandel, or even a pet nat rosé with a tiny touch of residual sugar.’

-With so many toppings involved, then you might also like to refresh yourself on Karen McNeil’s 10 rules of food and wine pairing.
+If you’re looking for some of the basics on food and wine matching, refresh yourself on Karen McNeil’s 10 rules of food and wine pairing.